-Critical illness Cover and Life Insurance are two of the hottest topics in the UK right now.
-More Than Money answer the most frequently asked questions.
-Life Insurance is undoubtedly the simplest form of insurance to financially protect both yourself and your family, and it is the bread and butter of our advice.
+Critical Illness Cover and Life Insurance are two of the hottest topics in the UK right now, and More Than Money is here to answer the most frequently asked questions about these two very different, yet crucial types of insurance.

-This is why we always take the time to listen to you and find out exactly what you want or need, before going away and searching every UK insurer, to ensure that we recommend the most suitable Life Insurance cover to suit you.
-Often this will include some form of Critical Illness Cover as well.
+We take the time to listen to you and find out exactly what you want or need before going away and searching every UK insurer to find the most suitable policies to suit you.

-Then we’ll walk you through any forms that need signing and make sure that all your relevant documents are sent out.
+Finally, we’ll walk you through any forms that need signing, and make sure that all relevant documents are sent out.

 Life and Critical Illness Insurance

 Got some questions right now?

 Read on! – we’ve probably got it covered…

 Life Insurance pays out a one-off, tax-free lump sum if you were to die during the term of your policy.

 Normally your surviving family would use this to pay off the mortgage, cover any bills or debts, and cover funeral costs.

 You might also want your Life Insurance to provide enough cover that you can continue to contribute towards expenses in your children’s future – a wedding or university costs, for example.